OCA/bank-payment/account_banking_payment_export/README.rst

 * account_payment
 * base_iban

-This modules are parts of the OCA/bank-payment suite.
+This modules is part of the OCA/bank-payment suite.

 Configuration
 =============